Fathyy/mini-shopping-cart/README.md

 # shopping-cart-project

 This is a mini shopping cart project that displays a gallery of products using bootstrap cards.
-The product card can be viewed individually based on the product id stored in the database.
-After a product is selected, it is redirected to a display page that shows the image and details side by side.
-The user views the product details and then proceeds to add them to the cart.
+The product is stored in a session array where it can be added or removed.
 The bootstrap version used is 5.3 and the database connection is facilitated by PDO.

 ## Contributing